 In this article we will show you where you can get the original, uninverted signal on the RX (before the inversion), and you could solder a wire to it and connect it to the FC directly.

-You can also use Softserial to connect SmartPort to your flight controller without doing the inversion hack.
+If you don’t want to do the tricky soldering, you can also use Softserial to connect SmartPort to your flight controller without doing this inversion hack.

-If you don’t know how to setup SBUS and Smart Port in Betaflight/Cleanflight, here is how: How to Setup SBus, SmartPort Telemetry
+If you don’t know how to setup SBUS and Smart Port in Betaflight/Cleanflight, here is a how-to: How to Setup SBus, SmartPort Telemetry

 For the Frsky X4R-SB, you could get the uninverted SBUS signal from the chip (Pin A as labelled), or you could also get it from the pin out on the side (also labelled as A).